lmorchard/glitch-feeder/README.md

 ## TODO

+- Loading indicators for folders, feeds overall, appending feeds, appending items
 - Move API fetches into multi-part store actions with promises
 - Find a decent way to include HTML content (iframes?)
+- Selectable per-feed views
+  - Text only, with images, tiled cards
+  - Text / HTML expansion
 - Themes - light / dark
 - Implement actual feed management
 - Periodically purge defunct items and vacuum() to clean DB
 - Accept maxage selection without full refresh
 - Feed queue monitoring via websocket (or at least smarter stats polling)
-- Loading indicators for folders, feeds overall, appending feeds, appending items
 - Hide "More Feeds" button when no feeds are left to load
 - Counts for items in folders, feeds, remaining for more feeds
 - Reader state in URL to bookmark / refresh at last folder & item view